 Don’t do anything more than a daily walk and the above pelvic floor / abdominal breathing and pelvic tilt until 6 weeks (natural birth) or 10 weeks (c-scetion) postnatal.
 Then gradually up the ante with both cardio and resistance exercise that realigns your posture, and strengthens and tones as you lose the fat.

 That means gradually progressing your workouts so you’re exercising intensively 3-5 times a week for at least 15 (yes, just 15) minutes at a time.
-In order to make a real difference to your body shape and lose your excess pregnancy weight you’ll need to work quite intensively, but the good news is that interval training (workout video for you here!) is very effective so you don’t need very long!
+In order to make a real difference to your body shape and lose your excess pregnancy weight you’ll need to work quite intensively, but the good news is that interval training is very effective so you don’t need very long!

 How long will it take?
 Sorry, its that ‘how long is a piece of string’ question again… You can lose your baby weight in 12 weeks if you’re dedicated enough.
 And you’d be perfectly normal if it took 6, 9 months or more.
 You are juggling a baby, wildly fluctuating hormones, extreme tiredness, an emotional rollercoaster, possibly other children as well… and well, “life!”